Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear

 \subsection{Understanding the impact of the luminosity function parameters on the redshift distribution}

-We start by examining how changes in the parameters of the luminosity function affect the redshift distribution using the convolution method described in Section \ref{subsec:convolution_method}.
+We start by examining how changes in the parameters of the luminosity function affect the redshift distribution using the method described in Section \ref{subsec:convolution_method}.
 Understanding these effects will help us interpret later results and create realistic LSST-like redshift distributions as outlined in Section \ref{sec:forecasting_setup}.

-In our comprehensive analysis, we employed the convolution methodology within the LSST survey framework.
-Our objective was to elucidate the intricate influences of individual Schechter luminosity function parameters on the redshift distribution, a critical aspect for understanding results of our Fisher forecast further on.
+In our analysis, we employ the LF-based sample-PZ modelling methodology within the LSST survey framework.
+Our objective was to understand the influences of individual Schechter luminosity function parameters on the redshift distribution, a critical aspect for understanding results of our Fisher forecast further on.
 Each parameter was varied in isolation, with others held constant at their central values, enabling a focused investigation into the unique effects of each factor.
-We emphasize that in this framework, the survey volume is kept constant at all times, as explained in Sec. \ref{sec:forecasting_setup} on redshift distribution modelling.
 The findings are shown in Fig. \ref{fig:lf_param_sweep_dndz}.